Petar Moskov: Career

-Political Party project
+Political party project

 In March 2019, Moskov announced that he would be forming a right-wing religious conservative political party dubbed the Conservative Rightist Unity (KOD), after separating from the Reformist Bloc as he thought it was not right-wing enough.
 His former coalition partners denounced both him and KOD, dubbing the party a project of "anti-European authoritarian conservatism".

 The party was strongly conservative and right wing, viewing liberalism and socialism as its two greatest rivals.
 It declared its opposition to centrism and "popular" parties and instead sought to instead impose conservatism as the dominant social force, deeming it to support "rules and values that return normality".
 Consequently, he declared a principled opposition to all remaining Bulgarian political parties with the exception of IMRO – Bulgarian National Movement and the National Front for the Salvation of Bulgaria.

 Moskov has declared that the previous right-wing governments' policies were akin to "a grandmother and grandfather watching porn together to see if they get married".
 He has cited the Trump Administration and Viktor Orbán's Hungary as examples of the type of right-wing conservatism his would seek to impose.

 It declared its wish to impose a conservative ideology on Bulgaria in order to oppose what he dubbed the "obviously failed" principles of liberalism, socialism and green politics.
 He also sought to disfranchise former communists and BZNS members through a process of "criminal lustration", as well as those with lower education qualifications by one of his proposals to ban people that have not attained a certain level of academic education from voting in elections or referendums.

 The party failed to register according to Bulgarian election law and declared that it was not ready to take part in the 2019 European Parliament election in Bulgaria.
 Meanwhile, both it and its former coalition partners all failed to obtain any seats in the country's parliamentary elections.

 The party again failed to register for the 2019 Bulgarian local elections and as such did not appear on the ballot at all.

 Controversy

 Refusal to send paramedics to minority neighbourhoods

-In December of 2014, Moskov declared that the ministry of Healthcare would refuse to send ambulances or medical personnel to neighbourhoods inhabited primarily by Bulgaria's Roma minority after stating that there were incidents of assaults on ambulances in those neighbourhoods.
+In December 2014, Moskov declared that the ministry of Healthcare would refuse to send ambulances or medical personnel to neighbourhoods inhabited primarily by Bulgaria's Roma minority after stating that there were incidents of assaults on ambulances in those neighbourhoods.
 Due to his declaration, he faced public backlash and was accused of discrimination against the minority group.